sofienargoubi/angularVIDMIZER/README.md

 - Go to main directory by typing "cd angularVIDMIZER" and run "npm install"
 - Run "ng serve --open" in the directory
 - Go to http://localhost:4200 and Enjoy ;)
-- NP : you can find the server in this repo : https://github.com/sofienargoubi/symfony_VIDMIZER
+- NB : you need to clone the server from : https://github.com/sofienargoubi/symfony_VIDMIZER

 ## :bulb: Devoloped With